oicr-gsi/oicr-gsi/source/sops/informatics-pipelines.rst

 *********************

 .. note::
-	This document is part of the OICR Genomics Quality Management System : TM-014 Informatics Pipelines
+	This document is part of the OICR Genomics Quality Management System : `TM-014 Informatics Pipelines🔒`_

 The informatics pipeline consists of a combination of automated production software and manually executed scripts.
 A diagram illustrating the flow of data through individual components is shown in :numref:`high-level-overview`.
 More information about specific systems is available below.